moxiegirl/getstarted/content/linux/step_three.md

 ## Step 2: Run whalesay in a container

-1. Put your cursor in your Boot2Docker terminal at the `$` prompt.
+1. Put your cursor in your terminal window at the `$` prompt.

 2. Type the `docker run moxiegirl/whalesay cowsay boo` command and press RETURN.